 Make sure you ask the right people if a particular process is acceptable.
-One of my clients was given the advice from a company pilot to "just take your application to the employment office and wait until someone will talk to you."
-Luckily, my client asked around and discovered that this type of action was actually looked upon as overly aggressive and not very polite.
-Someone within the Personnel Department would have been the logical person to ask if this approach was acceptable.
+One of my clients was given the advice from a company pilot to "just take your application to the employment office and wait until someone talks to you."
+Luckily, my client asked around and discovered this approach was looked upon as rude and aggressive.
+Someone within the human resources department would have been the logical person to ask what is acceptable.